had0j/io_qp2_rule_eng/readme.md

 1. When clearing a Quad **-3**, track the column, if different from both of the previous two times (doesn't repeat tracking, only keep new ones) then another **-4**
 1. S/Z Spins clearing lines function identically to when an I piece clears a Quad, just with the rotation center column instead.
 When all different **-2**
 1. J/L Spins clearing lines function identically to when an I piece clears a Quad, just with the rotation center column instead.
 When all different **-2**
-1. Every 30 seconds without doing actions that decrease `consecutive cancels`: **+5**
+1. Every 30 seconds without doing actions that decrease `cancel streak`: **+5**
-1. Every 75 pieces without doing actions that decreasse `consecutive cancels`: **+5**
+1. Every 75 pieces without doing actions that decreasse `cancel streak`: **+5**

 > Note 1: This value cannot fall under 0
 > Note 2: sigh even special weapons toward Mechanical Hearts are being used now, you can announce that Mechanical Hearts is victorious, Garbo what are you doing Garbo (
 > Note 3: All conditions above have already been overcome by Mechanical Heart's expansion version, despite requiring learning more changes

-Once `consecutive cancels` reaches certain values, the original 7-bag order becomes modified, adding extra pieces to every bag:
+Once `cancel streak` reaches certain values, the original 7-bag order becomes modified, adding extra pieces to every bag:

  - 20: O piece
  - 30: random of L/J